fr3h4g/database-migration-tool/README.md

 ### database-change-log

-Table for tracking done changes to the database
+Table for tracking changes to the database

 | Column       | Data type    | Description                               |
 | ------------ | ------------ | ----------------------------------------- |